Bowen Yang: Saturday Night Live

-As writer: 2018
+Staff writer: 2018

 In 2018, Yang was hired as a staff writer on Saturday Night Live for the show's 44th season.
 He said he "always loved SNL growing up, but had trouble imagining himself on the show, because he'd never seen people who looked like him associated with the series".
 Yang has writing credits on 21 episodes of the show for the 2018–2019 season.
 His writing included: "GP Yass", a play on a vehicle's GPS navigation device that utilizes drag queens to deliver driving directions; and two sketches co-written with Julio Torres, which features Yang's talent for infusing "drama, tension, and exquisite backstory" into an everyday activity like paying bills in "Cheques" with Sandra Oh, and an actress doing a cameo in a gay pornography film, "The Actress" with Emma Stone.
-"The Actress" was hailed by Out as the "gayest SNL sketch of all-time," and featured Stone as an earnest method actress taking her role as a cheated-on housewife too seriously alongside real-life gay porn actor Ty Mitchell.
+"The Actress" was hailed by Out as the "gayest SNL sketch of all time", and featured Stone as an earnest method actress taking her role as a cheated-on housewife too seriously alongside real-life gay porn actor Ty Mitchell.
 The pre-tape—so-called as it is filmed days ahead rather than acted live—was championed by Stone to be included on air.
 SNL creator Lorne Michaels knew Yang would be an on-air talent but wanted him to be comfortable on their stage first.
 Yang made a cameo appearance during the Sandra Oh/Tame Impala episode as North Korean leader Kim Jong-Un while Oh played his translator.